lighthousetechio/Nova-Web-App/README.md

 Inputs: shift record (.xlsx) from Therap and old tracker (.xlsx) maintained by the managers.

+Outputs:

-Outputs: a payroll output, a new tracker, and an invoice (all .xlsx).
+A. Full Cycle: a payroll output, a new tracker, an invoice (all .xlsx), and a payroll for machine (.csv).

+B. Off Cycle: a payroll output (.xlsx) for selected staff.

 Please follow the instructions on the webpage.
-Messages and warnings are displayed on a new page.
+Messages and warnings are displayed as alerts.
-Click the back button on your browser to return to the main page.
 The app saves your progress automatically.
 To clear all files uploaded or generated, click "refresh" at the bottom.